SegoCode/AutoWall/README.md

 ## About

 Turn gifs into windows live wallpapers.
 The most simple and useful [Weebp](src/weebp) implementation in autoit.
-Autowall Support others video formats but CPU usage increases, only recommend gifs files.
+Autowall Support others video formats but CPU usage increases, only recommend gifs files or webs.

 ## Features
 - Portable
-- Browse your gif files
+- Browse your gif files (Or write web URL example: http://www.example.com)
 - Reset button to reverse all and delete config files
 - Set your wallpaper on windows startup

+ *Set youtube video as a wallpaper using this url format https://www.youtube.com/embed/(IDVIDEO)?rel=0&autoplay=1&mute=1*

 ## Download